christian-draeger/pact-example/README.md

 >}
 >```

+> **Hint:** Don't test (worst-case scenario) all fields or HTTP status codes the Provider API supports with Pact.
+You don't want to break the Providers build on every change that's made over there (for instance if something changed that wouldn't influence the behavior on Consumer Apps side).
+Just be tide on the things the Consumer App really expects from the Provider API.

+> **Take away:** To verify how your Producer Client behaves on scenarios like network errors or getting crappy data from the API you should use WireMock.

 Now let's define how a request from the **Consumer** looks like and what's the expected format of the payload by implementing the `createPact()` method.

 We are using the `PactDslWithProvider` builder to describe the request and (because we are expecting a response with a JSON body) the `PactDslJsonBody` builder to define the payload: